 Yes, you read that correctly.
-I’m showing how to make edible glittered pan dulce, for reals!
+I’m showing how to make edible glittered conchas and pan dulce, for reals!
 I have TWO versions for you using two types of edible glitter, but first, let me show you my inspiration.

 My motivation came from these glittered cappuccinos as seen in a coffeehouse in India.
 As much as I love glitter, I felt intrigued to learn more, but not gulp this down.